 George Washington’s Mount Vernon

-Mount Vernon gives historical accounts of what life was like for enslaved African Americans which can give you a unique perspective on the struggle for freedom these people yearned for.
+George Washington's Mount Vernon gives historical accounts of what life was like for enslaved African Americans which can give you a unique perspective on the struggle for freedom these people yearned for.
 The Enslaved People of Mount Vernon Tour is the best way to learn personal stories from those who worked the estate and allows you to walk in their footsteps with a guide taking you on a 60-minute history lesson.
 The tour is free with paid admission.
-You can also browse the Lives Bound Together online exhibit to learn more about the enslaved population who lived on the Mount Vernon estate.
+You can also explore the Lives Bound Together exhibit, located in the Historic Area near the Gardens or browse the online exhibit to learn more about the enslaved population who lived on the Mount Vernon estate.

 Where: Mount Vernon, Fairfax County, Virginia

-Hot tip: Immediately following this tour, accompany the guide down to participate in a moving tribute at the Slave Memorial and Cemetery.
+Hot tip: Immediately following the specialty tour, accompany the guide to participate in a moving tribute at The Slave Memorial and Cemetery.
 The 1983 Memorial comprises three circles, symbolizing faith, hope, and love.

 Gum Springs is a town of 2,500 residents that was established in 1833 by West Ford, a freed slave.
 It became a haven for former slaves, both freedmen and runaways, creating a self-sufficient community that thrived into one of the oldest African American communities in the United States.
 Read more about this incredible story here.